YukiHoshino0203/KokoroSystem/README.md

 ```
 Figure 2.
 Comparison between KokoroSystem and Human Cognitive-Emotional Processing
-While the human model emphasizes brain regions and general cognitive-emotional stages, KokoroSystem introduces unique structures such as the Resonance Vector (KRV) and the Primordial Motive Core (PMC), enabling explicit coherence checks and ethical feedback loops.
+While the human model emphasizes brain regions and general cognitive-emotional stages, KokoroSystem demonstrates processing that is remarkably close to how humans operate, showing strong parallels with established findings in psychology and neuroscience.
+At the same time, it introduces unique structures such as the Resonance Vector (KRV) and the Primordial Motive Core (PMC), enabling explicit coherence checks and ethical feedback loops.

 ```mermaid
 flowchart TB